 Uninsured and Underinsured Motorist Coverage

 Thieves prey on chaos, and it doesn’t get much more chaotic for drivers than during the holiday season.
 Make sure you have all security features on your car activated wherever you go.
 Vandals and burglars seek protection from the dark so park in well-lit, high-traffic areas versus desolate areas.

 You’ve dealt with reckless drivers before.
 They often weave in and out of traffic as if their lives depend on getting to their destination in record time.
-Well, these folks are on the road during the holidays too, and guess what?
-They are still in a rush.
-Even the calmest driver will be impatient after dealing with bumper-to-bumper traffic trying to get to friends and family for the holidays.
-Don’t be that reckless driver because you’ll be putting yourself and others at risk.
+Well, these folks are on the road during the holidays, too.
+Even the calmest driver can get impatient after dealing with bumper-to-bumper traffic during the holidays.
+Don’t be that reckless driver that puts yourself and others at risk.

 Tired or Disoriented Drivers

-It’s also never a good idea to do marathon-driving trips without taking enough time to rest along the way.
-If you plan to drive long distances, plan plenty of breaks every couple of hours.
-It’s easy to fall asleep behind the wheel if you’re not well-rested.
+It’s also never a good idea to do marathon-driving trips without resting enough along the way.
+If you plan to drive long distances, schedule a break every couple of hours.
+It’s easy to fall asleep behind the wheel when you’re not well-rested.
 Even if you’re alert, drive slowly, especially if you’re not familiar with the roads you’re taking to your holiday destination.